Beyoğlu: Genoese and Venetian periods

-The Genoese Palace (Palazzo del Comune) was built in 1316 by Montano de Marinis, the Podestà of Galata (Pera), and still remains today in ruins, near the Bankalar Caddesi (Banks Street) in Karaköy, along with its adjacent buildings and numerous Genoese houses from the early 14th century.
+The Genoese Palace (Palazzo del Comune) was built in 1316 by Montano De Marini, the Podestà of Galata (Pera), and still remains today in ruins on Kart Çınar Street parallel to Bankalar Caddesi (Banks Street) in Karaköy, along with nearby Genoese houses from the early 14th century.

 In 1348 the Genoese built the famous Galata Tower, one of the most prominent landmarks of Istanbul.
 Pera (Galata) remained under Genoese control until May 29, 1453, when it was conquered by the Ottomans along with the rest of the city, after the Siege of Constantinople.